cchandre/RG/README.md

 ___
 ##  Parameter dictionary

-- *Method*: 'iterates', 'surface', 'region', 'critical_line'; choice of method
+- *Method*: 'iterates', 'surface', 'region', 'line'; choice of method
 - *Iterates*: integer; number of iterates to compute in `compute_iterates()`
 - *Nxy*: integer; number of points in the (*x*,*y*) figures for `compute_surface()` and `compute_region()`
 - *DistSurf*: float; distance of approach for the computation of critical values